gpstash/id-wilayah-api/README.md

 ## Data Structure

 - The address data files (`states.json`, `cities/*.json`, `districts/*.json`, `villages/*.json`) only include `code` and `value` for each state, city, district, and village.
-- This change reduces data size and improves API response performance.
-- All API responses, validation logic, and tests use only `code` and `value`.

 ## Available Endpoints